g-pechorin/degen/readme.md

 ===========
 I wanted to reduce the reliance on native code ... because that sounded good and was faster in my tests.

-(I'm aware that native code is faster on some old devices that I don't have access)
+(I'm aware that native code is faster on some old devices that I don't have access to)

 If you want to use standard [libGDX](http://libgdx.badlogicgames.com/)'s native code, delete the `src/` folder from `libgdx-repack-dist.gdx.math` and rebuild.